 A financial asset or liability is classified in this category if acquired principally for the purpose of selling or repurchasing in the short term.
-The Company's derivative financial instrument is classified as a financial liability at fair value through profit and loss.
+This category includes derivative financial instruments.
 Financial instruments in this category are recognized initially and subsequently at fair value.
 Transaction costs are expensed in the consolidated statements of income and comprehensive income.
 Gains and losses arising from changes in fair value are presented in the consolidated statements of income and comprehensive income and comprehensive income in the period in which they arise.